All things are thine: no gift have we

 All things are thine: no gift have we.
 John Greenleaf Whittier* (1807-1892).

 Written in 1872 for the opening of Plymouth Church, St Paul, Minnesota, presumably on request.
-It had five verses, with a graceful reference in verse 3 to the geographical location:
+It had five stanzas, with a graceful reference in stanza 3 to the geographical location:

 No lack Thy perfect fullness knew;